learning-zone/angular-basics/README.md

 #### Q. ***What is index property in ngFor directive?***

 The `index` property of the NgFor directive is used to return the zero-based index of the item in each iteration.
 You can capture the index in a template input variable and use it in the template.
-For example, you can capture the index in a variable named indexVar and displays it with the employee's name using ngFor directive as below.
+For example, you can capture the index in a variable named indexVar and displays it with the employee\'s name using ngFor directive as below.
 ```html
 <div *ngFor="let employee of employees; let i=index">{{i + 1}} - {{employee.name}}</div>
 ```